|

 clockwise direction, the second nine contained inside the first, running anticlockwise, and since never more than three successive

-air and a game of golf.
-The Links at that time were also shared by the local citizens and military.
-The original Leith Links have
+The Links at that time were also shared by the local citizens and although it was public ground, the Honorable Company employed men

 | ![[Starters Box]](images/starterbox.jpg) Starters Box used for Medal Competitions © Digitalsport UK